By Emmanuel Jarry and Leila Abboud

 PARIS (Reuters) - French President Francois Hollande announced his separation from first lady Valerie Trierweiler on Saturday following a media storm over allegations he is having an affair with an actress.

-"I wish to make it known that I have ended my partnership with Valerie Trierweiler," he told Agence France Presse news agency.
+"I wish to make it known that I have ended my partnership with Valerie Trierweiler," he told the state-backed Agence France Presse news agency.

 Hollande sought to put an end to turbulence that began two weeks ago when celebrity magazine Closer published a report that he was having an affair with film actress and Socialist Party supporter Julie Gayet.

 Questions over Hollande's personal life - and whether Trierweiler was still first lady - have diverted public attention from a shift the president made this month towards more business-friendly policies aimed at reviving the euro zone's second-biggest economy in the face of high unemployment.

 A press conference to unveil the economic plans was overshadowed by questions over Hollande's private life, as was a trip to Rome to meet the pope on Friday.